Shawn-Nichol/AndroidKotlinGuide/User Interface/Layouts/Custom View Components/Custom Drawing.md

 - The calculations take into account the view's padding. -
 - The helper method `resolveSizeAndState()` is used to create the final width and height values.
 This helper returns an appropriate `View.MeasureSpec` value by comparing the view's desired size to the spec passed into `onMeasure()`
+- `onMeasusre()` has no return value.
+Instead the method communicates its results by calling `setMeasuredDimension()`.
+Calling this method is mandatory.
+If you omit this call, the 'View' class throws a runtime exception.

 ## Draw
 Once you have your object creation and measuring code defined, you can impelment `onDraw()`.
 Every view implements `onDraw()` differently, but there are some common operations that most views share: